 Experience a sustainable lifestyle in Sri Lanka amongst natural wildlife and local community

-With over 33,000 Workaway hosts in 170 countries there are endless places to dream about whilst you are putting up with a bad winter or perhaps a monotonous job to fund your travels.
+Here at Workaway we now have an amazing 50,000+ opportunities and volunteer exchange projects available in many different parts of the world.
 Every month we select an outstanding host with a lot to offer and great feedback to whet your appetite for adventure and stimulate your imagination.
 The ‘Workaway Host of the Month’ blog gives the reader a chance to meet some of our favourite hosts and find out what it is about their personality and project which has created such an appeal amongst fellow workawayers.
 This month’s host is an excellent example of what Workaway hopes to achieve, as he is just as interested in the objectives of his volunteers as he is in his own.
 Moreover he is well known in the community and actively supports and involves local people in his project.

 His name is Tilak, a native of Sri Lanka who spent much of his youth in the UK.
 He has travelled extensively and has a vast knowledge of eco-construction, making him a perfect host to introduce you to the intricacies of Sri Lankan culture as well as off-grid living.
 We hope to learn a little more about his little slice, or rather huge plantation-sized slice, of paradise.
 Situated on the banks of Kalpitiya Lagoon in Sri Lanka, close to the spectacular Wilpattu National Park.
 Tilak’s coconut plantation is a haven of natural beauty and wildlife.